-The work of reviewing and monitoring most of their policies is delegated to the members of the Education and the Resources Committees.
-They meet at least once each term and work under the chairmanship of a Governor appointed at the first Full Governors General Meeting each academic year.
-Terms of reference of these committees are agreed annually at this meeting.
-The Harpenden Secondary Education Trust clerk to the Trustees is responsible for coordinating the work of the Trustees and their Committees, preparation of agendas and papers and review of matters arising.
+The work of reviewing and monitoring most policies is delegated to individual members of the Education and the Resources Committees.
+Both these committees meet twice per term.
+The Remuneration Committee meets once per year in the Autumn term.
+Committee Chairs are elected at the first committee meeting of the academic year.
+Terms of reference for all committees are approved annually at the first Full Trust Board meeting of the academic year.
+The Harpenden Secondary Education Trust Governance Professional is responsible for coordinating the work of the trustees and their Committees, preparation of agendas and papers and review of matters arising.
 The Chief Financial Officer is responsible for the preparation of accounts.